-Our second Depave Paradise event in London is part of the Jeanne Sauvé French Immersion Public School playground.
-This project is focused on removing unnecessary pavement from the school yard and replacing it with large gardens full of native plants to boost biodiversity and give the community an example of naturalization in the area.
-This school is the heart of a rich community and as part of a full school yard construction project, Depave Paradise is the first step towards a greener playground for current and future students to benefit from.
+Our second Depave Paradise event in London was part of the Jeanne Sauvé French Immersion Public School playground.
+The focus of this project was to remove unnecessary pavement from the school yard and replace it with large gardens full of native plants to boost biodiversity and give the community an example of naturalization in the area.
+This school is the heart of a rich community and as part of a full schoolyard construction project, Depave Paradise is the first step towards a greener playground for current and future students to benefit from.

-With support from volunteers, we plan to remove over 100 square metres of under-utilized pavement and replaced it with gardens full of native plant varieties with an emphasis on pollinator-friendly species.
+With support from volunteers, we successfully met our goals.
+100 square metres of under-utilized pavement was removed and replaced it with gardens full of different native plant varieties with an emphasis on pollinator-friendly species.

-The site will feature armourstone seating facing the school, as well as a sign to educate the public on a number of local pollinator species they may be able to spot in the new gardens.
+In addition to the plants, the site now features armourstone seating facing the school, as well as a sign to educate the public on a number of local pollinator species they may be able to spot in the new gardens.
 The educational component is key when working with young students and a groundbreaking project such as this, and through permanent signage and event days, we hope to be successful at encouraging others to follow along.

 Thank you to our fantastic local project partners who are offering their time, services, and products to make this Depave Paradise another successful event:

 Green Communities Canada, Thames Valley District School Board, City of London, TRY Recycling, Heeman's, MTE Consultants, McCabe Promotional Advertising Inc., Stone Paradise, and the AGAPE Foundation of London.

 We love working with local organizations for our community programs, and we are looking forward to continuing greening spaces in 2023.